lni/dragonboat/README.md

 ```
 You can also follow our [examples](https://github.com/lni/dragonboat-example) on how to use Dragonboat.

-### Use LevelDB ###
+### Use Pebble ###
+Pebble support is still in BETA stage.

-No extra dependency is required when choosing to use LevelDB based Raft log storage.
+No extra installation steps is required when choosing to use Pebble based Raft log storage.

-To use LevelDB based Raft log storage in your application, set the LogDBFactory field of your config.NodeHostConfig to the factory function leveldb.NewLogDB provided in the github.com/lni/dragonboat/v3/plugin/leveldb package.
+To use Pebble based Raft log storage in your application, set the LogDBFactory field of your config.NodeHostConfig to the factory function pebble.NewLogDB provided in the github.com/lni/dragonboat/v3/plugin/pebble package.

 To build the your application when you don't have RocksDB installed:
 ```